Long Way Round: Other projects

 McGregor, Boorman and the LWR team undertook a second journey known as Long Way Down, riding from John o' Groats in northern Scotland to Cape Town, South Africa in 2007.
 As with Long Way Round, visiting and raising awareness for UNICEF projects was an important part of the journey.
 Boorman competed in the 2006 Dakar Rally, which was filmed and broadcast in various countries as Race to Dakar.
 Boorman has also undertaken trips from Ireland to Sydney (By Any Means) and from Sydney to Tokyo (Right to the Edge: Sydney to Tokyo By Any Means).

 McGregor, Boorman, and the LWR crew's third journey was titled Long Way Up.
 They departed from the southern tip of South America and drove 13,000 mi to Los Angeles, California.
 McGregor and Boorman rode Harley-Davidson LiveWire electric motorcycles, while the crew vehicles included prototype Rivian electric trucks.

 Inspiration

 McGregor and Boorman were inspired by motorcyclist Ted Simon's book Jupiter's Travels.
 They met with Simon in Mongolia.

+They also watched Austin Vince’s Mondo Enduro and called him for advice before reaching the Zilov Gap.